How to register and use the PAYE for Agents online service to report clients' PAYE for employers and Construction Industry Scheme information.

 How to get an agent code

 You must have an agent code to set up agent authorisation.
-To get a code, you need to register as an agent for PAYE in writing.
+To get a code, you need to register as an agent for PAYE.

 You also need this reference to set up CIS client authorisations.

 If you’re not registered for HMRC Online Services

 You’ll need to sign up as a new user and add the service to your account.